How to Become a Surgical Technologist in Colorado

 Registering as a Surgical Technologist in Colorado

-To work as a surgical technologist in the state you must register with the Department of Regulatory Agencies, Office of Surgical Assistant and Surgical Technologist Registration.
-To become registered you have to send in an application with a $35 fee.
+To work as a surgical technologist in the state you must register with the Department of Regulatory Agencies, Office of Surgical Assistant, and Surgical Technologist Registration.
+To become registered you have to apply with a $35 fee.
 The application must also include the results of a fingerprint and background check and an affidavit of eligibility to work in the U.S. Applicants must also answer a series of screening questions related to any criminal history.
 Finally, applicants for surgical tech registration must complete an online Healthcare Professions Profiling Program, which includes questions about working as a professional in a healthcare setting.
 Performing the duties of surgical technology in Colorado without being registered is considered a class 2 misdemeanor.

 National Certification for Surgical Technologists

-While Colorado does not require that surgical technologists be certified, many choose this option in order to prove knowledge and skills necessary to be hired.
+While Colorado does not require that surgical technologists be certified, many choose this option to prove the knowledge and skills necessary to be hired.
 The National Board of Surgical Technology and Surgical Assisting (NBSTSA) certifies professionals who have completed an educational program accredited by the Accrediting Bureau of Health Education Schools (ABHES) or the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Completing an accredited program qualifies you to take the certification exam set by the NBSTSA.
 Certified individuals must renew the certification every four years.
 The renewal process includes proving that you have completed 15 or more credits of continuing education courses each year.